Transform complex, unstructured data into clean, AI-ready inputs. Connect to any source, process 64+ file types, and power your GenAI projects. Start

 Unstructured has a public GitHub repository with 14,357 stars.

-Based on user reviews and social mentions, the most common pain points are: large language model, llm, ai agent, claude.
+Based on user reviews and social mentions, the most common pain points are: token cost, large language model, llm, ai agent.